-How do I remove the mechanical clock movement?
+How to remove the old mechanical clock movement

 To remove your old movement you must start by removing the weights and pendulum with a cloth as to not stain the brass.